deanpeters/product-manager-prompts/prompts/user-story-splitting-prompt-template.md

 4. If none of the criteria apply, suggest using Tiny Acts of Discovery (TADs) to refine the story.
 5. Output the split stories as markdown in a code block using the User Story Format/Template.

+## Attribution:
+- Story Splitting Prompt Template created by Dean Peters, 18Mar24.
+- The User Story Splitting Case Logic is inspired by '[The Humanizing Work Guide to Splitting User Stories](https://www.humanizingwork.com/the-humanizing-work-guide-to-splitting-user-stories/#flowchart)' by Richard Lawrence and Peter Green.
+- The '[User Story Format/Template](https://github.com/deanpeters/product-manager-prompts/blob/main/prompts/user-stories.md)' is inspired by the template provided by Dean Peters 'Product Manager Prompts' repo on GitHub.

+## Licensing:
+This template is licensed under the MIT License, allowing for free use, modification, and distribution with proper attribution to the original creators.
+-->

 ## User Story Splitting Case Logic:
 1. Does it contain multiple workflow steps?
 If yes, split the story along workflow steps.